reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 Blocking calls in any large-scale system often becomes a bottleneck waiting for things to work.
 This can occur with any API calls, database calls, or network calls.
 We must plan to make sure that the threads do not get into a waiting state and must create an event loop to circle back once the responses are received from the underlying system.
 So let’s try to convert this architecture into a reactive paradigm and try to yield better resource utilization.

-# Conversion to Reactive Programming for the Same Architecture
+## Converting to a Reactive Architecture

 The overall objective of microservice architecture in comparison to monolith is about finding better ways to create more and more isolation between the services.
 Isolation reduces the coupling between the services, increases stability, and provides a framework to become fault-tolerant on its own.
 Thus, reactive microservices are isolated based on the following terms: